Statistical inference for network samples using subgraph counts

+The model assumes that vertices' location in the latent space are independent and identically distributed, so that the model does not assume any structure or symmetry among the nodes in the observed networks.
+However, it can accommodate any such structure, which would be recovered through estimation.
+Nonetheless, in some cases it may seem relevant to enforce such structure; e.g., in our brain example, assume that nodes in different hemispheres are unlikely to connect.
+Doing so risks misspecifying the model to gain faster convergence, which might be necessary in some cases.
+We did not find it necessary in our application.

-In the graphon framework, subgraph counts have direct interpretation as moments of $f$~\cite{lovasz2012large}.
+In the kernel framework, subgraph counts have direct interpretation as moments of $f$~\citep{lovasz2012large} (see~\cref{kern_mom}).
 Specifically, if $G\sim G_n(f)$, then the moments of $X_F(G)$ are moments of $f$.
-Therefore, following results similar to the Hausdorff moment problem, subgraph counts are sufficient statistics to distinguish between any two graphons~\cite{lovasz2012large,bollobas2009metric}.
-However, there are no guarantees on which subgraphs are needed to distinguish between two graphons.
-For blockmodels and finite rank models, we know only that a finite number is sufficient (a concept know as finite forcibility, see~\cite[Chapter~16.7 \& Appendix~4]{lovasz2012large} for more details).
+An infinite number of subgraph counts are sufficient statistics to distinguish between any two kernel~\citep{lovasz2012large,bollobas2009metric}, as the subgraph counts can be used to define the subgraph metric.
+However, there are no guarantees on which or how many subgraph counts are needed to distinguish between two kernels.
+For blockmodels and finite rank models, we know only that a finite number is sufficient (a concept know as finite forcibility, see~\citet[Chapter~16.7 \& Appendix~4]{lovasz2012large} for more details).

+This makes subgraph counts especially appropriate as statistics in an hypothesis test.
+Indeed, for any finite set of subgraphs $\F$, we could have two kernels $f$ and $f'$ such that $f\neq f'$, and yet $\forall F\in\F, \E_{G\sim G_n(f)} X_F(G)=\E_{G\sim G_n(f')} X_F(G)$.
+However, as we prove below, if $\E_{G\sim G_n(f)} X_F(G)\neq\E_{G\sim G_n(f')} X_F(G)$ for any $F$, then $f\neq f'$.
+Therefore, a difference in subgraph counts is sufficient but not necessary to distinguish between kernels.
+Conversely, not observing a difference in subgraph count can only imply that we do not observe a difference in the kernels, and therefore that we fail to reject the hypotheses that the kernel are equal.
+This has implication regarding the power of our test that we explore below.

-Unfortunately, all known results on subgraph counts under the graphon model consider the setting where one very large graph is observed.
-Here we present the tools to address the problem where a sample of small graphs is observed.
+Unfortunately, all known results on subgraph counts under the kernel model consider the setting where one very large graph is observed.
+Here we present the tools to address the problem where a sample of graphs is observed.